jafaryor/algorithms-and-data-structures/src/readme.md

 It is convenient to define the notion of step so that it is as machine-independent as possible.
 For the moment, let us adopt the following view.

 A constant amount of time is required to execute each line of our pseudocode.
-One line may take a different amount of time than another line, but we shall assume that each execution of the ith line takes time `c[i]`, where `c[i]` is a constant.
+One line may take a different amount of time than another line, but we shall assume that each execution of the `i`th line takes time `c[i]`, where `c[i]` is a constant.

 This viewpoint is in keeping with the RAM model, and it also reflects how the pseudocode would be implemented on most actual computers.